 REFERENCES: Michael B. Stoff, Oil, War and American Security (1980); James Bill, The Eagle and the Lion: The Tragedy of American-Iranian Relations (1987).

 Examine the reasons for the successes of American feminism at a time when most social movements spawned in the 1960s had fragmented and lost broader public appeal.
 Consider the relationship between more liberal or radical feminist activists who actively promoted social and culture changes and the large numbers of American women who entered the workforce and altered family roles even if they were not politically engaged.
-See boxed quote on page 921.
+(See boxed quote on page 921.)

 REFERENCE: Susan M. Hartmann, The Other Feminists: Activists in the Liberal Establishment (1998).